LemmaLegalConsulting/docassemble-termsandconditions/README.md

 # docassemble.termsandconditions

-Plain language terms and conditions generator for non profit legal tech tools.
+Plain language terms of use and privacy policy generator.

 info@lemmalegal.com